basebelong/puppet-lab/README.md

 ## Environment for puppet practice

 **This project is to be regarded as alpha quality.
-DO NOT run anything from this repo without carefulle reading the scripts first!**
+DO NOT run anything from this repo without carefully reading the scripts first!**

 To avoid using heavy vm's or (for labbing) expensive cloud-instances - LXD is the obvious solution!